Physical Education Unit 1: The Human Body in Motion

 Areas of Study

-- How the heart, blood vessels and lungs function at rest and during physical activity.
+- Students investigate the cardiovascular and respiratory systems of the human body and how the heart, blood vessels and lungs function at rest and during physical activity.

 Assessment